karthiksai2000/MERNSTACK/README.md

 - Do not commit `.env` or any secrets.
 Add `.env` to `.gitignore`.
 - Rotate any credentials leaked accidentally.
 - Use strong `JWT_SECRET` and secure password policies.

-## License

-Add a license file (`LICENSE`) and state the license here (e.g., MIT).

----

-If you want, I can also:

-- Create a `.env.example` file and add `.env` to `.gitignore`.
-- Add a minimal `postcss.config.js` and `tailwind.config.js` in `frontend` if Tailwind is used but missing.
-- Run the dev server and capture errors (I can help fix blank-page issues live).

-Tell me which follow-up you'd like.